In the Sargasso Sea

 In the Sargasso Sea is a novel written in 1898 by Thomas Allibone Janvier.
 Recently, Kessinger Publishing's rare reprints has re-issued the book.

 Plot

 The protagonist, Roger Stetworth, unwillingly joins a slave ship called the Golden Hind captained by Luke Chilton.
 (When Chilton demanded that Roger "sign aboard" he refused and was clubbed on the head and thrown overboard.)
-He is rescued by the Hurst Castle and doctored by a painfully stereotyped Irishman.
-The Hurst Castle is abandoned but does not founder in a gale and the crew, unable to get to him, are forced to leave Stetworth marooned aboard.
+He is rescued by the Hurst Castle and doctored by a stereotypically depicted Irishman.
+The Hurst Castle is abandoned but does not founder in a gale, and the crew, unable to get to him, are forced to leave Stetworth marooned aboard.
 The ship drifts into the center of the Sargasso Sea where Stetworth finds himself in a ships' graveyard in which survivors of previous shipwrecks still inhabit the forgotten ships.
-Stetworth must rely on his own ingenuity to get free from the choking sargasso weeds.
+Stetworth must rely on his own ingenuity to get free of the choking weeds that fill the sea.